Cyprus entry requirements for Mexico passport holders

 ServiceCost

-Overstay fine per dayApplied if you exceed the 90-day stay; maximum cap may apply.€50 per day (approx. $55 USD)
+Overstay fine per dayMaximum cap may apply; avoid overstay to prevent fines and entry bans.€50 per day (approx. $55 USD)

-Tourist visa (single entry)For stays longer than 90 days or if visa is required; apply at Cyprus embassy.€60 (approx. $66 USD)
+Tourist visa (single entry)For stays longer than 90 days or if visa required; apply at Cyprus embassy.€60 (approx. $66 USD)

-Tourist visa (multiple entry)Allows multiple entries within validity period; same application process.€90 (approx. $99 USD)
+Tourist visa (multiple entry)Valid for multiple entries within 1 year; max stay 90 days per entry.€90 (approx. $99 USD)

 Common reasons for entry denial